pawan1793/py-shopify-graphql-client/README.md

 # Shopify GraphQL Client

-A Python client to interact with the Shopify GraphQL Admin API, inspired by Guzzle-based PHP clients.
+A Python client to interact with the Shopify GraphQL Admin API

 ## Installation